 - Calculate the ‘desired beating rates’ from these frequencies, and – again staying in exact sequence – tune the N.H. pairs accordingly…

 Yeah, ok, using online frequency converters would violate a blanket ban on digital help.
 But there’s still not a tuner in sight with the second method, and all this could be done with just a known reference tone and the log functions on a scientific calculator.

-Or even, in theory, with nothing electronic at all – just an A440 pitch pipe and a notebook of log tables, which for some reason is kind of pleasing.
-Although solving the two interlocking equations by hand would take a while…
+Or even, in theory, with nothing electronic at all – just an A440 pitch pipe and a log table notebook, which for some reason is kind of pleasing.
+Although solving the equations by hand would take a while…

 - Where fn is frequency, fn = 2^(n/12)*440

 • And would it actually work? •

 Well, no…at least not in any kind of directly way.
 Even if you followed the whole method perfectly, it would probably come out a bit wrong when you play your guitar due to the way intonation and inharmonicity varies between different instruments.

 You could tune precisely to Taylor’s system (using this approach or a digital tuner), but still be out on the fretboard, as the low notes are pushed out in different ways if your guitar has a different scale length or string thicknesses (…after all, his tuning was formulated by ear from the quirks of his own guitar).

 And this method can’t be generalised either – i.e. we can’t adapt it to any possible tuning, as some tunings don’t offer a full set of unison pairs.
 Although I think most of the common ones could be done with close-enough pairs and maybe some 5ths.